 After creating this business plan I had a sense of gratification.
 After reading this plan you will get a better feeling about what marketers do and what they try to achieve.
 Those TV commercials you see take a long time to make.
 Many long hours go to plan them.
 Those copies you read take a long time to write.
 And once they deliver for the client, it’s most gratifying.

 And finally a bit more about me; I have never felt more motivated.
 I feel lucky to have been able to serve not only great businesses, but truly good people and I am very upbeat about the future of Internet Marketing and Social Media.
 I am optimistic and enjoy life to the fullest.
-My greatest joy in life is to see your business phones are ringing nonstop and your business is growing like crazy.
+My greatest joy in life is to see your business phones ringing nonstop and your business is growing like crazy.
 I am extremely confident that it will happen.
 Here is how and why:

 How to increase sales and conversion rate:

 If there is a visitor on your website, this is mostly because of his/her intrinsic motivations.
 He/she intended to be on your website by finding it and clicking on it.
 This type of motivation is different from seeing a TV commercial.
 TV and Radio commercials work on our extrinsic motivations.
-In most cases, intrinsic motivation is when you truly need something and extrinsic motivation is when you are enticed by an advertising or a coupon.
+In most cases, intrinsic motivation is when you truly need something and extrinsic motivation is when you are enticed by an advertisement or a coupon.

 Intrinsic motivation is when you are motivated within.
 For example you are naturally good at playing piano and you love doing it.
 This is pure intrinsic motivation.
 Or you need a bike since your car is broken.
 Extrinsic motivation is when you are motivated by factors outside of your own true desires; TV commercials, coupons are great examples of creating extrinsic motivations.
 If your dad or your mom ever offered you 20 Dollars to get an A in math, this was also pure extrinsic motivation.
 If no one offered you anything and you got an A in Biology, you were intrinsically motivated about Biology.